-It is appropriate, because West Virginia has the highest per capita number of veterans in the nation: 202,000 out of a population of 1.8 million (as of 2015).
-Coming on Fourth of July weekend, it is a nice gesture, in this writer’s opinion.
+The name “A Military Tribute” is appropriate, because West Virginia has the highest per capita number of veterans in the nation: 202,000 out of a population of 1.8 million (as of 2015).

 The Military Tribute/Greenbrier Classic was played for the first time July 29 – August 1, 2010 at the Old White Course at The Greenbrier in White Sulfur Springs, West Virginia.
 It replaced the Buick Open, which had been a tour stop since 1958 in Flint, Michigan.

 The Greenbrier is one of America’s oldest resort properties.
 As far back as 1778, the area’s hot sulfur springs attracted travelers seeking health benefits.
 Indeed, for the first 125 years of its existence, the resort spot was known simply as White Sulfur Springs.
 A hotel was built in 1858, which stood until 1922.

 The property was purchased and expanded by the Chesapeake and Ohio Railway starting in 1910.
 It was at that time that the resort became known as The Greenbrier, while the nearby town was White Sulfur Springs.
 The Greenbrier became a premier destination, attracting twenty six Presidents, foreign dignitaries such as the Duke of Windsor and Wallis Simpson, Jawaharlal Nehru, Indira Ghandi, Prince Ranier and Princess Grace as well as innumerable stars such as the always-ready-for-golf Bing Crosby.